Oscats/Oscats.github.io/README.md

+# Welcome to the Oscats Build blog site
-# Minimal Mistakes remote theme starter
+To view the published site, head over to https://oscats.github.io We used the Minimal Mistakes remote theme starter to set our blog up.

 Click [**Use this template**](https://github.com/mmistakes/mm-github-pages-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).